named-data/NDN-CCL-API/name-component.rst

 Name.Component Constructor (copy optional byte array)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new Name.Component, optionally copying from the byte array.
+Create a new GENERIC Name.Component, optionally copying from the byte array.
+(To create an ImplicitSha256Digest component, use :ref:`fromImplicitSha256Digest <fromImplicitSha256Digest>`.)

 :[C++]: